CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Compiling the CAZ catalog

 In the next step, we cross-check the radio-counterpart RA and Dec. coordinates of the sources to the closest 0.001$^\circ$ (comparable to the typical seeing expected from the all-sky surveys), leaving us with 8003 unique coordinates.
 We further identify duplicate sources by, first, using the available data in the cross-matched catalogs (e.g., looking for identical radio-counterparts), and then manually inspecting the known properties (e.g., redshift, source type) of all 140 pairs of sources closer than 0.2$^\circ$.
 Sources suspected to be duplicates are then merged, with their final RA and Dec. preferentially corresponding to their radio counterpart from: RFC $\rightarrow$ 4LAC $\rightarrow$ 3HSP $\rightarrow$ CGRaBS $\rightarrow$ 5BZC.
-We note that we remove two sources (CGRaBS J1537$-$7154 and RFC~J1911+0458) from the catalog for not being AGN (see Sect. \ref{sec_compiled_parameters} for more details on source types).
+We note that, as seen below, we remove two sources (CGRaBS J1537$-$7154 and RFC~J1911+0458) from the catalog for not being AGN.

 The final CAZ catalog contains 7918 unique AGN and candidates, of which 5111 (64.5\%) are in the RFC catalog, 3225 (40.7\%) are in the statistically complete, flux-limited RFC subsample\footnote{The initial RFC flux-limited subsample has 3236 sources meeting $S_\text{X-band}^{\text{VLBI}} \geq 150$~mJy; however, ten of them have neighboring sources closer than 0.001$^\circ$ and one of them is not an AGN.
 These 11 are removed from the CAZ catalog.} referred to as RFC$^\dag$, 3814 (48.2\%) are in the 4LAC-DR3 catalog, 2013 (25.4\%) are in the 3HSP catalog, 1625 (20.5\%) are in the CGRaBS sample, and 3561 (45.0\%) are in the 5BZC catalog.
 Moreover, at least 696 (8.8\%) of these 7918 sources have been a monitoring target in one of the major blazar monitoring programs\footnote{\href{https://www.cv.nrao.edu/MOJAVE/blazarlist.html}{https://www.cv.nrao.edu/MOJAVE/blazarlist.html}}.
 The sky locations of the sources in the CAZ catalog are shown in Fig. \ref{fig_CAZ_skymap}.